pearcej/cpp4python/_sources/AtomicData/AtomicData.rst

 In C++, variables store values directly, because they are faster to reference.

 References are slower, but they are sometimes useful.
-If in C++, we want to create a analogous reference to a memory location in C++, we must use a special syntax called a **pointer**.
+If in C++, we want to create a analogous reference to a memory location, we must use a special data type called a **pointer**.

 Pointer Syntax
 ^^^^^^^^^^^^^^

-When declaring a pointer in C++ that will "point" to the memory address of some data type, like all variables do in Python, you will use the same rules of declaring variables and data types.
+When declaring a pointer in C++ that will "point" to the memory address of some data type, you will use the same rules of declaring variables and data types.
 The key difference is that there must be an asterisk (*) between the data type and the identifier.